Code-Institute-Submissions/Miszamm-mx-bike-store_OctResub/README.md

 ## Design
-Colours picked for this project where carefully selected even though it might look like the home page is overloaded with dark colours it was done on purpouse, to contrast rather bright colours of the entire range of products.
+Colours picked for this project where carefully selected even though, it might look like the home page is overloaded with dark colours it was done on purpouse, contrasted colors where used to a headings to maintain balance. to contrast rather bright colours of the entire range of products.
 ![](/static/img/images/c.scheme.png)

 Typography

 Two fonts from [Google Fonts](
-Google Fontshttps://fonts.google.com) where used fro the project Helvetica and Roboto.
+Google Fontshttps://fonts.google.com) where used for the project Helvetica and Roboto.

 Icons used in this project comes from [FontAwesome](https://fontawesome.com/)